 - you are a young female and radiotherapy might affect your breast tissue.

-Chemotherapy without radiotherapy is less likely to cause long-term side effects, but you have a slightly higher risk of your lymphoma relapsing (coming back).
-If you don’t have radiotherapy, you usually have a total of at least three cycles of chemotherapy.
+Chemotherapy without radiotherapy is less likely to cause long-term side effects, but you have a slightly higher risk of your lymphoma coming back (relapsing).
+If you don’t have radiotherapy, you usually have between three and six cycles of chemotherapy.
 Your doctor should discuss the treatment choices with you and take your views and wishes into account.

 Advanced stage classical Hodgkin lymphoma is also usually treated with chemotherapy, but you are likely to have more cycles of treatment.
-The most commonly used treatments are six cycles of ABVD or four to six cycles of BEACOPPesc.
-Your consultant will discuss the treatment choices with you.
+The most commonly used treatments are six cycles of ABVD or four to six cycles of escBEACOPDac.
+Your consultant will discuss the treatment options with you.

 You might also have radiotherapy if there are any lumps of lymphoma left after your chemotherapy.
 Most people with advanced stage classical Hodgkin lymphoma do not have radiotherapy.

 About 1 in 5 people diagnosed with Hodgkin lymphoma are over 60.
-Age alone may not affect treatment but people over 60 might be more likely to experience serious side effects than younger people.
-Your doctor will consider your fitness and any other health problems you have and may recommend a less intensive treatment if they think you have a higher risk of side effects.
+People over 60 are generally more likely to experience serious side effects than younger people.
+Your doctor will consider your fitness and any other health problems you have.
+They might recommend a less intensive treatment if they think you have a higher risk of experiencing side effects.
 They always aim to give you a treatment that is as safe and effective as possible with the lowest possible risk of causing side effects.
+Radiotherapy is more frequently used in older people as late effects are a less important consideration.

 ABVD can be given to people over 60.
-However, other, less toxic chemotherapy regimens are used more often in this age group, such as:
+However other chemotherapy regimens are used more often in this age group, such as:

-- ChlVPP: chlorambucil, vinblastine, procarbazine and the steroid prednisolone.
-Vinblastine is given intravenously (through a drip into a vein) and the other drugs are given by mouth as tablets or capsules.
+- ChlVPP: chlorambucil, vinblastine, procarbazine and prednisolone.
+You have vinblastine through a drip into a vein.
+You have the other drugs as tablets or capsules that you take by mouth.
 Each treatment cycle is 28 days.

-Most people are followed-up for at least 2 years after treatment for Hodgkin lymphoma.
+Most hospital teams offer follow-up in their clinic for at least 2 years after treatment for Hodgkin lymphoma.
 Some hospitals offer follow-up for 5 years or longer.
 You might have regular follow-up appointments, or you might be given guidance on booking your own appointments as-and-when you need them.

 After your follow-up period ends, your GP usually becomes your main point of contact if you have any concerns or notice anything unusual.
 Your GP should have a record of your diagnosis and all the treatment you’ve had.

-In a small number of people, classical Hodgkin lymphoma is refractory (does not respond to treatment) or relapses (comes back).
-In either event, there are other treatments that your doctor can suggest.
+In a small number of people, classical Hodgkin lymphoma does not respond to initial treatment (refractory lymphoma) or comes back (relapses) after successful treatment.
+In either case, there are other treatment options that your doctor can suggest.

 If the lymphoma is only in one place in your body, you might be given radiotherapy to the affected area.